NetSparkleUpdater/NetSparkle/README.md

 ### Am I required to use a UI with NetSparkleUpdater?

 Nope.
 You can just reference the core library and handle everything yourself, including any custom UI.
 Check out the code samples for an example of doing that!

+### NuGet has lots of packages when I search for "NetSparkle", which one do I use?

+NetSparkle.Updater is the right package.
+You might also find one called NetSparkle.New which is deprecated.

+### Must I put all my release versions into a single appcast file?

+No.  If your app is just using NetSparkle to work out if there is a later release - and you are not using the appcast as a way to refer to historical versions of your app in any was - then you don't need to add all the released versions into the appcast file.

+Having just the latest version of your software in the appcast has the added side effect that you won't need all the binaries & changelogs of all the versions to be available to the appcast generator tool.
+For example, this might make an automated release build easier via GitHub Actions - because the only data required is the generated .exe and changelogs from your git repository.

 ### How can I use NetSparkleUpdater with [AppCenter](https://appcenter.ms/)?